f3mo/maochan/README.md

 # maochan

-maochan is simple url shortner
+maochan is a simple url shortner